 But if time is pressing, Parc Montjuzet is just a 25-minute walk from the city centre and offers a spectacular panorama of the whole city.

-Currently sitting at the summit of the French Top14 league, not to mention pool one of the Challenge Cup, there’s no doubting ASM Clermont Auvergne’s pedigree.
+Currently sitting second in the French Top14 league, there’s no doubting ASM Clermont Auvergne’s pedigree.

 Three-time winners of the Champions Cup since 2013, the men in yellow are certainly amongst the favourites in this year’s competition, having won the Challenge Cup in 1999 and 2007.